allen-ajith/allen-ajith.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'm excited to announce that I've been accepted to the MSCS program at NYU Courant and will be joining this Fall.
+Super excited to be joining NYU Courant's MSCS program this Fall! :)